-Over the past two years China has launched a series of de-dollarization initiatives while holding their U.S. Treasury Reserves relatively constant.
+Over the past few years China has launched a series of de-dollarization initiatives while holding their U.S. Treasury Reserves relatively constant.

 Strained relationships bewteen the U.S. and Saudi Arabia, one of the largest holders of U.S. Treasuries (Saudi Arabia’s holdings are listed under “Oil Exporters”), could impact Saudi Arabia’s appetite to hold and or buy additional U.S. Treasuries.

 For a short history of the Bretton Woods Agreement of 1944 that established the gold standard that would back the dollar as the world’s reserve currency and the subsequent removal of the gold standard in 1971 and the creation of the “petro dollar” that maintained the dollar’s world reserve currency status, click here.